opensafely-actions/cohort-report/README.md

 Notice the `run` and `config` properties.

-The `run` property passes a specific input file to a specific version of cohort-report.
+The `run` property passes an input file to a named version of cohort-report.
-In this case, the specific input file is *output/input.csv* and the specific version of cohort-report is v1.0.0.
+In this case, it passes *output/input.csv* to v2.1.0 of cohort-report.
 The `config` property passes configuration to cohort-report; for more information, see *Configuration*.

-Notice that the HTML document is called `descriptives_[the name of the specific input file, without the extension].html`.
+Notice that the report is called `descriptives_[the name of the input file, without the extension].html`.
 It is saved to the `output_path` (see below).

 ### Configuration